If there's a child protection plan for your child

 If the child protection plan isn’t working

-If the local council thinks the child protection plan isn’t enough to keep your child safe, they might apply to the court for a care order.
+If the people who made the plan think it isn’t enough to keep your child safe, your local council might apply to the court for a care order.
 If they get a care order your child might be taken into care.

 If you’re unhappy with the child protection plan